xaynetwork/xaynet/docs/network_architecture.rst

 Once all :math:`N` have finished training, :math:`C` collects together all the trained data and aggregates them generating a new global model.
-It either increments the round and repeats, or if there are more rounds to go, it transitions to the **FINISHED** state signaling the participants to disconnect.
+It either increments the round and repeats, or if there are no more rounds to go, it transitions to the **FINISHED** state signaling the participants to disconnect.

-So far we've only discussed the lifecycle of a *successful* interaction with all participants i.e. without faults, dropouts, etc. The true picture (taking into account of `fault tolerance <https://hackmd.io/gzGSJZ2xQTyERNjTpqguqg>`_) will be more complicated than above but this is still useful to give the basic structure.
+So far we've only discussed the lifecycle of a *successful* interaction with all participants i.e. without faults, dropouts, etc. The true picture (taking into account `fault tolerance <https://hackmd.io/gzGSJZ2xQTyERNjTpqguqg>`_) will be more complicated than above but this is still useful to give the basic structure.